Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Results

 The main signature that will identify a binary candidate at separations smaller than $10^{-3} \ \mathrm{pc}$ is the periodic continuum variability.
-Red noise (see Section~\ref{subsec:DRW}) introduces two problems.
+Red noise introduces two problems.
 First, it might produce fake periodicities.
 A distinction between a real periodicity and a fake one can be found by observing the object for a long enough time \citep[see][]{Xin_Haiman}.
-The second problem is associated with the signal-to-noise ratio (SNR).
-If the variability caused by the binary nature of the source is weaker than the variability induced by red noise it will be difficult to identify the object as a binary candidate using its continuum emission.
-This implies that binaries with separation small enough to have a Doppler boost variability stronger than the noise will have a higher chance of being identified.
-In Figure \ref{fig:SNRs} we show two light curves in the case of SNR<1 and SNR>1, where we consider as signal the average over five orbital periods of the flux obtained by our model ($\bar{f}(t)$) while the noise is computed as the variance of the noisy light curve
+The second problem is associated with the S/N. If the variability caused by the binary nature of the source is weaker than the variability induced by red noise, it will be difficult to identify the object as a binary candidate using its continuum emission.
+This implies that binaries with separations small enough to have a Doppler boost variability stronger than the noise will have a higher chance of being identified.